edoatley/azure-tf-iac-testing/Post1.md

 app_name: testapp
 ```

-we can then update the `terragrunt.hcl` file in the `terraform/environments/dev/resource_group` folder to use the common variables:
+To use this configuration we can update the `terragrunt.hcl` file in the `terraform/environments/dev/resource_group` folder to read the yaml file
+and save them as local variables:

 ```hcl
 terraform {